List of The Flash characters: Julian Albert / Alchemy

+Julian Albert Desmond / Alchemy (portrayed by Tom Felton, voiced by Tobin Bell; season 3) is a scientist and fellow CSI at the CCPD who came from a prosperous old English family.
+The character was originally known as Julian Dorn.
+He works with Barry Allen though the two did not initially get along.
+As Alchemy, he is an acolyte of Savitar who unlocks the potential in metahumans from the Flashpoint timeline in preparation for a future event.
+Julian is not aware of this, and that he only assumes the Alchemy guise while being unconsciously possessed by Savitar.
+To fix what he made as Alchemy, Julian decides to join the team to help against Savitar and other metahumans.
+Julian and Caitlin Snow develop a romantic relationship.
+After Savitar's defeat, Julian returned to the United Kingdom.

 Cynthia / Gypsy

 Cynthia / Gypsy (portrayed by Jessica Camacho; seasons 3–6) is a bounty hunter from Earth-19 with similar powers to Vibe.

-In season 6, Gypsy is murdered by Cisco's Earth-19 doppelganger Echo.
-She was later avenged when Cisco defeated Echo and had him arrested by the Collectors.

 Tracy Brand

 Tracy Brand (portrayed by Anne Dudek; season 3) is an eccentric doctoral student who studies speedsters with "a smorgasbord of quirky idiosyncrasies".
-Introduced in season three, she is targeted by Savitar due to her future self aiding Savitar's defeat in 2021.
-Tracy later aligns herself with Team Flash to fulfill her destiny against Savitar and becomes a love interest of H.R.
+She is targeted by Savitar due to her future self aiding Savitar's defeat in 2021.
+Tracy later aligns herself with Team Flash to fulfill her destiny sooner against Savitar as well as being a love interest of H.R.
 Wells in the process.
 She later witnesses H.R. being killed by Savitar and hates the rogue time-remnant.

-In season four, Tracy is state to be one of the scientists who helped Cisco Ramon bring Barry Allen back from the Speed Force.
-It is also implied she received her PhD and is now working as a scientist.